 An in-depth look at post-production

-The now-annual PostProcess survey, which was launched in 2019, is aimed to encourage users of post-processing systems to share their experiences with the technology in practice.
+The now-annual PostProcess survey, which was launched in 2019, is aimed at encouraging users of post-processing systems to share their experiences with the technology in practice.
 By compiling the data, the company hopes to chart a course for the post-printing and 3D printing industries, as well as incorporate its findings into the products it sells.

 The poll has previously provided fascinating insights,